llvm/llvm-project/libcxx/docs/Hardening.rst

 In addition to the hardened mode, libc++ also provides two other hardening
 modes:
-- safe mode;
+- debug-lite mode;
 - debug mode.

-The safe mode contains all the checks from the hardened mode and additionally some checks for undefined behavior that incur relatively little overhead but aren't security-critical.
-While the performance penalty is somewhat more significant compared to the hardened mode, the safe mode is still intended to be usable in production.
+The debug-lite mode contains all the checks from the hardened mode and additionally some checks for undefined behavior that incur relatively little overhead but aren't security-critical.
+While the performance penalty is somewhat more significant compared to the hardened mode, the debug-lite mode is still intended to be usable in production.

-The debug mode, in turn, contains all the checks from the safe mode and additionally more expensive checks that may affect the complexity of algorithms.
+The debug mode, in turn, contains all the checks from the debug-lite mode and additionally more expensive checks that may affect the complexity of algorithms.
 The debug mode is intended to be used for testing, not in production.

 Vendors can set the default hardening mode by using the ``LIBCXX_HARDENING_MODE`` variable at CMake configuration time.
-Setting ``LIBCXX_HARDENING_MODE`` to ``hardened`` enables the hardened mode, and similarly setting the variable to ``safe`` enables the safe mode, and to ``debug`` enables the debug mode.
+Setting ``LIBCXX_HARDENING_MODE`` to ``hardened`` enables the hardened mode, and similarly setting the variable to ``debug_lite`` enables the debug-lite mode, and to ``debug`` enables the debug mode.
 The default value is ``unchecked`` which doesn't enable any hardening.

 When hardening is enabled, the compiled library is built with the corresponding mode enabled, **and** user code will be built with the same mode enabled by